 Difference between A - and B grade

 Royal Copenhagen has during many years made standards for the quality that are attached to or identified with Royal Copenhagen.
 There are some specific requirements for the products that are sold by Royal Copenhagen.
 It might be technical demands, or it might be visual demands.
 The differences between A - and B grade are often small deviations in the visual apperance of the porcelain.
 The flaws that are accepted in B-grade will e.g. never have something to do with utility properties.
 A typical B-grade flaw could be a small spot - black, brown, and blue- on the front side of a dish.
 On the back side more small spots are allowed.
 It might also be some limited warping or small deviation, that is recognizable - but does not influence e.g., that a dish is standing firmly on the table.
 The often not recognizable flaws, which might result in a B-grade item, typically come from the manual production process and thus a natural part of the porcelain production.
-B-grade is indicated on the porcelain as a scratch in the glaze, over the three wavelines in the back stamp – which can be seen here, as an example:
+B-grade is indicated on the porcelain as a scratch in the glaze, over the three wavelines in the back stamp - which can be seen here as an example:

-Please contact customer service for a copy.
+Please contact customer service to receive a copy of Declaration of Compliance.

 Christmas plates can be used as normal dishes